We offer donor sperm specifically suited for the different types of fertility treatments.

 MOT indicates the amount of motile sperm cells, meaning forward-moving sperm cells.
 MOT is an acronym for Motile Total.
 MOT is often measured in millions per ml. (mio/ml).

 If you order ICI units, we guarantee 20 mio. forward-moving sperm cells and a min. of 1 ml. per unit.
-In our ICI units for self treatment you will receive double the amount of sperm cells for the same price when compared to units you can otherwise buy on the market.

 Note that one unit is physically delivered in either 1, 2, 3 or 4 vials depending on the amount of motile sperm cells per vial.